EiffelFly/developer-experience/README.md

 ### CI/CD

 The CI/CD pipeline should be able to validate the protocol and deploy the services to production.
 The production environment should be able to have different branches.
 Take Vercel for example, they separate environments into "Production", "Preview" and "Development", each environment can have its environment variables.
-So I can use different set of 3rd party services for different environments.
+So I can use different sets of 3rd party services for different environments.

 ### Good starter